 Disclosure of Personal Information

-Your personal information is not shared, rented, exchanged or otherwise disclosed to any outside third party except where authorised by you, and/or required by law.
+Your personal information is not shared, rented, exchanged or otherwise disclosed to any outside third party except where authorized by you, and/or required by law.

 Who We Are

 The Greater Vancouver International Film Festival Society (‘VIFF’) is a film festival society and a registered not-for-profit cultural organization based in Vancouver, British Columbia, Canada.
 We operate a year-round theatre screening independent cinema and film-related programming such as Creator Talks, Master Classes and music/XR events.
 We are also the home of the annual Vancouver International Film Festival which runs for sixteen days and showcases the best in International and Canadian cinema and screen-based storytelling.

 Our offices can be found at the Vancouver International Film Centre at 1181 Seymour Street, Vancouver, BC.
 V6B 3M7.
 Our income comes from sponsorships, governmental and private grants, donations, and commercial activities such as ticket sales and the rental of our theatre space by third party organizations.